Where does Wire in the Blood creator Val McDermid get her ideas? Danuta Kean investigates.

 Would she like to be starting out again now?
 ‘No.’ Her mood darkens.
 ‘I think one of the problems with publishing now is that it has become a very short-term business.
 I would not want my career to be judged on my first three books.’
 Her voice is emphatic.
 ‘It takes a while to develop the skills that will help you along the way.
 The way publishing is now, if you haven’t broken by your third book, it’s goodnight Vienna.’

 Val McDermid’s Top Tips for Crime Writing

 - Inspiration: keep an open mind and allow small details to start trains of thought.
 Then ask questions to see where the idea takes you.

 - Ideas: if it stays in your memory it is a good idea.
 If you can’t remember it, it was probably not good enough to sustain a novel.

 - Synopsis: if you are finding it hard to follow a synopsis, don’t be afraid to tear it up and write ‘blind’.

 - Character versus plot: serial characters can develop; in one-off novels character needs to be subverted to driving along the plot.

-UPDATE: Val McDermid’s latest book, Insidious Intent (Tony Hill and Carol Jordan, Book 10), is published by Little, Brown on 24 August 2017 and is available to pre-order now.
+UPDATE: Val McDermid’s latest book, Insidious Intent (Tony Hill and Carol Jordan, Book 10), is published by Little, Brown and is out now.